-The difference between the inflation protected target and the fair value is monitored, and if this excess deteriorates or improves on an average three year basis, the spending rate will be adjusted upward or downward by an amount not greater than 0.2% in any given year within The Foundation's Spending Policy range of 4.0% to 5.0%.
-For 2019, the spending rate was 5.0% (2018 - 4.8%).
-In 2020, this rate will be 5.0%.
+The difference between the inflation protected target and the fair value is monitored, and if this excess deteriorates or improves on an average three year basis, the spending rate will be adjusted.
+The Foundation's Spending Policy range is 4.0% to 5.0%.
+Any adjustment to grant making will not be greater than 0.2% in any given year, and any adjustment to the inflation protected target will not be greater than 4% in any given year.
+The Board reserves the right to consider other factors when determining the spending rate when the annual market value has a surplus of \$100 Million compared to the inflation protected target.
+For 2021, the spending rate was 5.0% (2020 - 5.0%).
+In 2022, this rate will be 5.0%.
 It is the standard policy of The Foundation to apply an annual administrative recovery charge as per its fee policy and actual investment costs.